 You have total control over your programmable thermostat, so you create the settings that lead to maximum savings and efficiency.
 Many programmable thermostats now even connect to your mobile device so that you can make changes from afar.

 Where You Get the Most Savings

 You might be tempted to keep your heat set at a toasty 74° F on chilly winter days, but setting it back to 64° while you’re working and sleeping.
 Using 10% less energy during those times can save you up to 10% on your bill.

 You can score the most savings with a programmable thermostat by always, always, always adjusting the temperature when you’re not home or slumbering.
 Most of us are out of the house for at least eight hours a day and in bed for another six to eight hours.
-That’s more than 15 hours a day that you can reduce the energy load on your HVAC can cut back on your bills.
+That’s 16 hours daily to reduce the energy load on your HVAC can cut back on bills.

 Though there is no “best” temperature range, most energy efficiency pros recommend a maximum winter heat level of 68° when you’re home and awake, with a setting as low as 55° F when you’re away or asleep.
-The reverse is suggested in the summer, when you should aim to stay above 80° when you’re away or asleep, only dipping down to 76° F when you’re home.
+The reverse is suggested in the summer.
+You should aim to stay above 80° when you’re away, only dipping down to 76° F when home.